lunatech-labs/lunatech-play-googleopenconnect/README.md

 ```

 # Additional configuration
-For user verification, leave blank if users can be of any domain.
+For user verification, leave empty if users can be of any domain.
-`google.domain=mydomain.com`
+`google.domains=["mydomain.com"]`

 # Administrators
 For users that are an admin for your application you can specify an array of emails